 Are you the kind of dog owner that ties a dog in the yard or one that provides a quiet corner for the dog inside the house complete with comfortable bed and warm blankets?
 Or do you go as far as allowing the dog to share your bed?
 For thousands of years dogs has been the affectionate and loyal companion of man.
 These creatures are truly man’s best friends.
 Dogs have been the sounding board of man’s problems and victorious moments.
-Unlike other species (human?) dogs do not know how to lie, deceive or seek revenge.
+Unlike humans, dogs do not know how to lie, deceive or seek revenge.
 These loyal and affectionate animals love their masters unconditionally.
 No wonder people get attached to their pets so much so that best care and utmost comfort is given to these animals.
 It is not surprising to see people kiss, snuggle and cuddle the pet and even allow dogs to share their beds.

 A survey conducted by a pet insurance company stated that only 25% of dog owners allow the dogs to sleep outside the home.
 Most would provide the pet sleeping quarters inside the house and a big percentage allows the dog to sleep in their own bedroom.
 It is pretty normal for a dog to have its own bed or a comfy blanket inside the owner’s room.
 This is most common during the cold winter months if the house is not centrally heated.
 Some dogs however would insist on sharing the master’s bed.
 Dogs are affectionate creatures; they would love to constantly snuggle with their favorite person.
 Notice how they would instantly jump to your lap or lay down on your feet when you sat down to watch TV.
 It would not be surprising for the pet to want to share your bed.
 Some owners actually allow the dog to sleep with them.
 Most dogs sleep at the foot of the bed.
 These “ankle heaters” keep the feet warm.
 For instance the hairless Peruvian Inca Orchid is a breed known to have a higher body temperature thus the dog is used as a living “hot water bottle” by its owners.
 Moreover, a dog inside the room means having a personal “body guard”.